FredHutch/parallel-analysis-hackathon/Readme.md

 * Make an S3 bucket
 * Make an IAM user for egreene
-* Enable AWS Batch if need be
+* **DONE** - Enable AWS Batch
 * Set up an AWS role for all of this, so perms are streamlined

 ## AWS Batch work

 * Learn how it passes variables around
-* How do we give it parameters for a job?
+* How do we give it parameters for a job in boto3?
 * How do we configure CPU, memory, and *storage* for a container?
 * How do we inject job parameters into a container?
    * Do they go in as environment variables?
 Files?
 * What happens if a job fails?
 * Can it email the output?
+   * No. How can we be alerted when it's done?
 * How can we get the console output of a job?
+Cloudwatch logs.

 ## Notebook work